madhuakula/aws-iam-analyser/README.md

 ## Usage

 The below command uses the `default` AWS credentials configured in your system and saves the entire output in JSON format `output.json`.
+To perform this analysis you need AWS `SecurityAudit` policy permissions, which has read-only privileges to your AWS resources.

 ```bash
 python app.py analysis